-You have finally finished your standard treatment but you still don’t feel quite back to normal.
-Maybe you’re more tired than usual, your digestion is off, or you are having trouble concentrating.
-These symptoms are reported by a surprising number of patients upon completion of cancer treatment.
-Studies have shown that 70-80% of cancer patients receiving chemotherapy alone or in combination with radiotherapy experience debilitating fatigue that may last for months or years after the chemotherapy is finished.
+So you’ve finished your cancer treatment but you still don’t feel quite back to normal.
+Maybe you’re more tired than usual, having trouble concentrating or your digestion is not functioning properly.
+These symptoms are reported by a surprising number of patients after completing their cancer treatment.
+Studies have shown that 70-80% of cancer patients receiving chemotherapy alone or in combination with radiation, experience debilitating fatigue that may last for months or years after cancer treatment is finished.

-Termed cancer-related fatigue (CRF), this condition limits a person’s ability to concentrate, decreases stamina, and can cause increased depression, and sensitivity to light.
-CRF is different from average tiredness, as most people with CRF don’t see improvement with additional rest or sleep.
+This condition, called cancer-related fatigue (CRF), can limit a person’s ability to concentrate, decrease endurance, and can also cause increased depression, and sensitivity to light.
+Cancer-related fatigue is different from average tiredness, as most people with it don’t see improvement with additional rest or sleep.

-In fact, the cells with the greatest risk of damage from oxidative stress (gut, blood cells and brain cells) are the ones that are most susceptible to damage from chemotherapy.
-Since it’s oxidative stress that’s causing the damage to your cells, it makes sense that supplementing your body’s level of key antioxidants may support its natural ability to eliminate these damaging toxins.
+The cells with the greatest risk of damage from oxidative stress (gut, blood cells and brain cells) are the ones that are most susceptible to damage from chemotherapy.

-1. Take a high-potency multivitamin with substantial levels of key antioxidants.
+1. Take a high-potency multivitamin with therapeutic dosages of antioxidants.

-You will fare even better if your multivitamin also contains substantial dosages of key antioxidants including alpha lipoic acid (100-400mg), acetyl-L-carnitine (500-1000mg), and N-acetyl-cysteine (600-1200mg) that work to recharge your system at the cellular level.
+You will fare even better if your multivitamin also contains substantial dosages of key antioxidants including alpha lipoic acid (100-400mg), acetyl-L-carnitine (500-1000mg), and N-acetyl-cysteine (600-1200mg) that work to recharge your mitochondria's ability to make abundant energy.

 Brain fog, which also goes by the name “chemo brain”, is a distressing symptom that can occur after cancer patients receive chemotherapy.
 A study published in the Journal of Clinical Oncology found that cognitive recovery after chemotherapy for women with breast cancer can take up to five years.